temporalio/documentation/docs/go-helloworld.md

 sidebar_label: Go hello world
 ---

-By the end of this tutorial you will have a simple "Hello World!"
-Temporal Workflow running on your local machine.
-This tutorial is meant for developers who are new to Temporal or who wish to make sure their environment is working.
+This tutorial is aimed at developers who are new to Temporal, beginner Go programmers, or both.
+It will teach you how to build a simple "Hello World!"
+Temporal Workflow application using the [Tempora Go SDK]() as well as a few basics, such as:

+- How to set up your development environment and its dependencies.
+- How to define an [Activity](/docs/activities) and a [Workflow](/docs/workflows).
+- How to create and execute a Worker program and a Workflow starter program.
+- Where to view Workflow details.

 ## Prerequisites